Pre-processing#

 To perform FSI simulations, fluid and solid regions need to be generated and marked so that different partial differential equations can be solved on each domain.
 In VaSP, the provided surface mesh will represent the interface of the fluid and solid domain.
 Then, fluid mesh is created inside the surface mesh to fill the provided surface mesh while solid mesh is created outside the surface mesh to cover the fluid mesh.
 This mechanism of generating two different mesh works very well for blood vessels.
 We extended VMTK, a framework for generating mesh based for image-based vascular modelling, to enable the solid mesh generation by utilizing the functionality of adding boundary layer meshing.
 Fig. 1 is an example of FSI mesh with fluid and solid regions marked as 1 and 2, respectively.

-Fig. 1 Fluid and Solid domain with unique ID#
+Fig. 1 Fluid and Solid domain with unique IDs#

 Boundary IDs#